 Both Brass and copper will stain your skin so we suggest, for rings, an inner sleeve of either silver or gold.
 Both will darken and patina with time however rings will tend to stay a brighter colour as their surface is cleaned by general wear.

 If you're worried about skin sensitivity, the very safest options are platinum, palladium and titanium as these are less allergenic.
 If you would rather have gold, the higher the carat, the less chance of a reaction.
 Most often people are sensitive to either nickel or copper.
-White gold contains a small amount of nickel and no copper.
-Sterling silver, yellow, red and green gold all contain copper but no nickel.
-Platinum, palladium and titanium contain no nickel or copper.
+Our white gold, Platinum, palladium and titanium do not contain any nickel or copper.
+Sterling silver, yellow, red and green gold all contain some copper but no nickel.
+If you end up with a ring that irritates your skin, we'll work with you to find a suitable alternative.
 If you end up with a ring that irritates your skin, we'll work with you to find a suitable alternative.